Decorative Concrete Overlays for Patios or Pool Decks

 A concrete overlay is a thin (1/8-1/4") coating that is applied on top of existing concrete.
 Not just the usual concrete blend of cement, sand, aggregate, and water, the overlay mix also includes a polymer resin for enhanced adhesion and improved performance.

 The concrete overlay method may be used to restore a patio, pool surround, walkway, or other hardscape feature that is worn but still basically sound.
-It will not work when the surface is badly cracked, damaged, or waterlogged, or if the concrete is settling.
-In addition, the process is not recommended for driveways, with their heavy vehicular traffic.
+It will not work, though, when the surface is badly cracked, damaged, or waterlogged, or if the concrete is settling.
+In addition, the process is not recommended for driveways, due to their heavy vehicular traffic.

 Why not simply replace the worn concrete?

 Removing old concrete which has become cracked, pitted, spalled, or discolored is a major headache.
 The tear-out process involves breaking up the concrete, then loading and hauling several tons of material away.
 This is a time-consuming, messy job -- not to mention costly.
 And that's before you even figure in the inconvenience and cost of a new pour.

 Concrete overlay has a long list of benefits.
 It is:

 - Quick, inexpensive, and minimally disruptive because it requires only a small amount of concrete

 - Durable, lasting as long as 20 years if resealed regularly